antonebbage/typeguardkit/README.md

 It also includes the `_NonNegativeNumber`, `_PositiveNumber`, `_Integer`,
 `_NonNegativeInteger`, and `_PositiveInteger` `Asserter`s, which are `number`
-`Asserter`s that perform additional validation.
+`Asserter`s that have additional, runtime-only constraints.

 The `_null` and `_undefined` `Asserter`s can be used to create union type `Asserter`s with the [`union`](#union) function.